Reserving the Chapel

 History of the Chapel

-Reservation requests for weddings in the UVA Chapel are now being accepted on a first-come first serve basis for the remainder of 2022.
 The Chapel will be closed for renovations from January 1 – August 30, 2023.
-The reservation portal for weddings in 2023 will reopen next spring.
+The reservation portal will be closed until further notice.

 All Other Meetings and Events